Skip to content

 5. A real founder, on camera, in the secondary creative.
 Trust correlates with face.
 A 20-second founder cut explaining the problem (not the product) consistently outperforms the equivalent product-walkthrough.
 We have seen this pattern hold across 11 AI portfolio campaigns in the last 18 months.

 The principle behind all five: AI buyers want evidence that the team behind the product has thought hard about the failure modes.
-Show that, and the trust gap closes.
-Hide it, and the click does not convert.
+Surface that evidence and the trust gap closes.
+Bury it and the click lands on a page that never converts.

 Break 3: AI Users Expect Value Almost Immediately

-The deeper truth about AI products is that value expectation is essentially immediate.
-Classic SaaS users tolerate setup, configuration, and a learning curve before they feel the product working for them.
-They will sit through a 12-step onboarding flow, build a workspace, invite teammates, and read a help doc, because they have learned that good SaaS rewards patient setup.
+AI users expect value in the first session.
+Classic SaaS users tolerate setup, a 12-step onboarding, a workspace build, a help doc, because they have learned that good SaaS rewards patient setup.
 AI users do not extend that grace.
-They expect the first prompt or the first session to produce something they would screenshot, and if it does not, the trial is functionally over before any lifecycle program has a chance to fire.
+They expect the first prompt to produce something they would screenshot, and if it does not, the trial is functionally over before any lifecycle program can fire.

 That changes the shape of the decay curve.
-A classic SaaS trial assumes a 14-day window during which a user’s enthusiasm holds long enough to hit the purchase moment.
+A classic SaaS trial assumes a 14-day window where enthusiasm holds long enough to reach the purchase moment.
 AI products do not get the second week, and they barely get the first day.
-The wow of “this AI tool is amazing” is a half-life curve, not a flat line.
-Seven days in, the user is comparing your product to two competitors they saw a tweet about.
-Ninety seconds in, the user has already decided whether the trial is worth continuing.
+The wow of “this AI tool is amazing” decays on a half-life.
+By day seven your user is comparing you to two competitors they saw in a tweet, and within the first ninety seconds they have already decided whether the trial is worth finishing at all.

 Three moves that consistently improve trial-to-paid for AI products inside that seven-day window.